 These cost savings will lead to flexibility for staff and self-regulating machines will optimise the use of bottleneck resources without human intervention.
 Real-time control of machine performance will allow unexpected events to be managed, and downtime periods to be reduced.
 Meanwhile, fully automated warehouses will mean greater accuracy in order picking, less lost and damaged stock, increased transparency in the inventory, and reduced work in progress.

 The Engineering Employers Federation conference in London earlier this year debated how the UK can maximise the benefit of Industry 4.0 to become a world leader in manufacturing.
 Manufacturing is one of the main pillars of the country’s economy, employing 2.5 million people and responsible for half of all exports.
-Four essential areas of government action, detailed below, were identified by conference participants:
+The conference identified four essential areas of government action:

-improve physical and digital infrastructures with targeted investment and strategic decision making, ie the road network and airports
+improve physical and digital infrastructures with targeted investment and strategic decision-making

 reduce the cost of doing business by cutting corporate taxes